Structured, Color-Coded Spelling Program

 Note: This spelling program is not connected to our educational game, Medieval Alliance.
-The spelling program is something I began developing in 2010
+I began developing Spell By Color in 2010

-in order to meet my own homeschooling needs and then decided to make available on the web so that other homeschoolers (or really anyone wanting something
+in order to meet my own homeschooling needs and then decided to make available through my web site so that others may use it as well.

 This program uses color-coding to reinforce organized instruction in the rules of spelling.